 A strong governance model enables the entire ecosystem of data to operate by securing a well-functioning internal organisation, the definition of clear policies and its systematic practising and supervision - this also goes for data conventions and nomenclature.
+There could be a centralised governance model, a decentralised one, as well as tailored versions (such as a federated model).

 Governing organisations set high-level technical and administrative standards for how to model a public sector common data model.
 Therefore, the initial focus has been on governance aspects regarding logical modelling of metadata and high-level data concepts.
 More detailed designs of data concepts related to specific administrative systems are owned and managed in a decentralised fashion but the decentralised actors all have to comply with the guidelines from the agency/body.
-Creation of a full-blown public sector enterprise data model will thus happen progressively, which will likely be the chosen model in other Member States with large legacy data registers25.
+Creation of a full-blown public sector enterprise data model will thus happen progressively, which will likely be the chosen model in other Member States with large legacy data registers24.